-Student directions: If you would like Housing & Residential Education (HRE) to discuss your financial information with your parent/guardian so they can pay towards your account, please log in to the Campus Information Services page and select the link “FERPA RELEASE CONSENT” in the Finance section on the right-hand side.
+Student directions: If you would like to HRE and Income Accounting to discuss your financial information with your parent/guardian so they can pay towards your account, please follow the instructions below.

-- Check Housing & Residential Education as an area of release.
+- After the release form loads, check "Housing & Residential Education" and "Income Accounting" as an area of release.